 HIPAA requires comprehensive documentation, which itself serves as a certification in some respects.
 By documenting your compliance efforts, including your training programs and an up to date overview of your security and privacy controls, you can prove to HHS auditors, as well as your clients and patients, that you take compliance seriously.

 #1.
 What sort of information is protected by HIPAA?

 HIPAA concerns all protected health information (PHI), including the systems used to store and transmit it and the administrative policies intended to regulate it.
 PHI covers individually identifiable information relating to the health status of an individual.
 This includes things like diagnoses, medical test results, prescription information, and treatment information.
 HIPAA is relevant to both physical and electronic records, though the latter is often referred to as ePHI.

 Anonymous health information is neither covered nor regulated, so removing any personally identifiable information from records allows for disclosure without restrictions.
 Also, HIPAA does not relate to educational or employment records, though these may be protected by other regulations.

 #2.
-Are you a covered entity or a business associate?
+Are you a covered organization or a business associate?

-When embarking on your HIPAA compliance journey, the most important thing to understand is the difference between covered entities and business associates.
+When embarking on your HIPAA compliance journey, the most important thing to understand is the difference between covered organizations and business associates.
 Both must be compliant, but the way they are administered differs.
-For example, the HIPAA privacy rules only apply to covered entities, though the security rules apply to everyone.
+For example, the HIPAA privacy rules only apply to covered organizations, though the security rules apply to everyone.

-Covered entities include healthcare providers, health insurance companies, clearinghouses, and government programs that pay for healthcare.
-Business associates, on the other hand, are a far broader group, since they include any third party that carries out activities on behalf of a covered entity, such as IT service providers and accounting firms.
+Covered organizations include healthcare providers, health insurance companies, clearinghouses, and government programs that pay for healthcare.
+Business associates, on the other hand, are a far broader group, since they include any third party that carries out activities on behalf of a covered organization, such as IT service providers and accounting firms.